Grammatical tense: Possible tenses

-Not all languages have tense: tenseless languages include Chinese and Dyirbal.
+Not all languages have tense: tenseless languages include Dyirbal.
 Some languages have all three basic tenses (the past, present, and future), while others have only two: some have past and nonpast tenses, the latter covering both present and future times, as in Arabic, Japanese, and English; whereas others such as Greenlandic, Quechua, and Nivkh have future and nonfuture.
 Some languages have four or more tenses, making finer distinctions either in the past (e.g. remote vs. recent past) or in the future (e.g. near vs. remote future).
 The six-tense language Kalaw Lagaw Ya of Australia has the remote past, the recent past, the today past, the present, the today/near future and the remote future.
 Some languages, like the Amazonian Cubeo language, have a historical past tense, used for events perceived as historical.

 Tenses that refer specifically to "today" are called hodiernal tenses; these can be either past or future.
 Apart from Kalaw Lagaw Ya, another language with such tenses is Mwera, a Bantu language of Tanzania.
 It is also suggested that in 17th-century French, the passé composé served as a hodiernal past.
 Tenses that refer to the past before today or the future after today are called pre-hodiernal and post-hodiernal respectively.
 Some languages also have a crastinal tense, a future tense referring specifically to tomorrow (found in some Bantu languages); or a hesternal tense, a past tense referring specifically to yesterday (although this name is also sometimes used to mean pre-hodiernal).
 A tense for after tomorrow is thus called post-crastinal, and one for before yesterday is called pre-hesternal.